ahmed-lotfi/alx-system-engineering-devops/0x03-shell_variables_expansions/README.md

 script that converts a number from base 2 to base 10.

-The number in base 2 is stored in the environment variable BINARY The script should display the number in base 10, followed by a new lin
+The number in base 2 is stored in the environment variable BINARY The script should display the number in base 10, followed by a new line Task 12.
+Combination script that prints all possible combinations of two letters, except oo